-Long overlooked in favour of sprawling India and southeast Asia, Sri Lanka is a dazzling country finally getting the attention it deserves.
+Long overlooked in favour of sprawling India and southeast Asia, Sri Lanka is a dazzling country getting the attention it deserves.
 Despite its small size, it has all the hallmarks of a traveller’s paradise: exquisite cuisine, world-class beaches and national parks as animal-rich as any in Africa.
 Word of its charm is spreading as fast as the country is evolving, so now is the perfect time to explore.

 Sri Lanka is a place of rich culture and tradition, influenced by its intriguing history.
 Having been inhabited for more than two thousand years and settled by many different European colonies, its architecture is an eclectic mix of east and west.
-Stroll the streets of southern Galle and you’ll encounter grand dutch-colonial structures nestled beside Islamic mosques and Buddhist temples.
+Stroll the streets of southern Galle and you’ll encounter grand Dutch Colonial structures nestled between Islamic mosques and Buddhist temples.
 Head west from the commercial capital of Colombo and you’ll be met with lush tea plantations as far as the eye can see, while a journey north from tea country will bring you to safari plains, where elephants and leopards roam freely.
 Click here to learn about when is the best time to visit Sri Lanka.

-Celebrating independence from the UK is a major national event in Sri Lanka – here’s the political, social, and cultural lowdown on its significance Sri Lankan Independence Day (February 4) is usually marked by a grand military parade in the capital of Colombo; there are significant political speeches and c...Read more
+Celebrating independence from the UK is a major national event in Sri Lanka – here’s the political, social, and cultural lowdown on its significance Sri Lankan Independence Day (February 4) is usually marked by a grand military parade in the capital of Colombo; there are significant political speeches and ceremonies,...Read more

 Once known as Serendib, Sri Lanka is a cultural microcosm for those seeking a balance of history, adventure, and of course, food Sri Lanka is a South Asian jewel waiting to be explored and having fully opened up to tourism in 2009 – after a decades-long civil war – there’s plenty to be discovered: unspoiled beach des...Read more